iquasere/KEGGCharter/README.md

 # KEGGCharter

-A tool for mapping metagenomics and metatranscriptomics quantification with KEGG Pathway.
+A tool for representing genomic potential and transcriptomic expression into KEGG pathways.

 ## Features